 The agent starts a buffered stream, but never finishes the buffered stream by sending a message with the SIF_MorePackets element set to "No".

 The agent attempts a buffered stream, but the ZIS is unable to parse the message enough to read the SIF_ServiceMsgId or SIF_RequestMsgId.
-If this case occurs, and the responding agent sends a subsequent buffered message that is readable, it is likely that the destination agent will be notified of the problem because subsequent packets will not pass the SIF_PacketNumber validation.
+If this case occurs, and the responding agent sends a subsequent buffered message that is readable, the destination agent will be notified of the problem because subsequent packets will not pass the SIF_PacketNumber validation.

-Management of the message buffer tracking cache that is maintained by the ZIS is left up to the ZIS implementation.
-The ZIS is required to maintain the cache for a reasonable amount of time.
-If the ZIS eventually removes Message tracking information that has been cached for a long period of time, that option must be able to be configured by the ZIS administrator.

-If a ZIS does remove tracking information for a message, it MUST notify any agents that would have received further packets from the buffered message stream.
+Management of the message buffer tracking cache maintained by the ZIS is left up to the ZIS implementation.
+The ZIS is required to maintain the cache for a configurable amount of time.If a ZIS does remove tracking information for a message, it MUST notify any registered agents of the removal.

 When an open message buffer cache entry is removed by the administrator or a timeout of the record, the ZIS SHOULD publish a SIF_LogEntry and a SIF_Error indicating the reason it was removed.